 There is a power – political power – that ultimately manifests itself in exclusion, that achieves its totality and articulation by means of its power to exclude, to self-constitute its boundaries, and enforce them.
 The other power – religious power – is one that knows of no exclusion, and is powerful to the extent that it resists self-enclosure.
 It is essentially incomplete, non-whole.
 We can now see why setting boundaries between these two powers is problematic: it would be applying the sovereign principle of political power on the relation with its other, effectively erasing its otherness, subsuming it under its sovereign logic.

 Mendelssohn’s account of the division of power follows the early modern tradition of political theory in that it is set as a narrative of the transition from the state of nature to that of society.
-While it is supposedly meant to account for the political theological difference, his nrrative marked by a striking absence of any reference to the divine.
+While it is supposedly meant to account for the political theological difference, his narrative is marked by a striking absence of any reference to the divine.
 The only implicit link between religion and his account of the transition from nature to society consists in his application in both contexts of the distinction between perfect and imperfect rights and duties.
 The latter, we have seen, pertain to religion and its commandments, but they also cover the entire field of the state of nature, out of which societal, political order is to emerge.

 Mendelssohn sets the stage for his discussion by distinguishing between perfect (vollkommene) and imperfect (unvollkommene) rights and duties: